Skip to main contentSkip to content

 How Arkansas stacks up

 At $1,875 per year for full coverage, Arkansas drivers pay 5% more than the national average of $1,789.
+That makes it the 16th most expensive state across 50 states + D.C. in our 2026 ranking.
 Frequent severe weather (hail, tornadoes) elevates comprehensive premiums statewide.

 Premiums vary widely within Arkansas based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.